-We’re here to encourage everyone to live a healthier lifestyle, and to support you and your lifestyle goals.
+We’re here to encourage everyone to live a healthier lifestyle, and to support you in reaching your goals.
 For some people, that might be losing weight or building visible muscle.
-But that’s not the be all and end all of improving your nutrition, and there’s far more benefits you could gain!
+But if not, that’s not the only reason to improve your nutrition, and there’s far more benefits you could gain!
 So, if you want to give a certain area of your health a boost or just generally want to feel a little better, here’s some awesome goals to set that don’t revolve around aesthetics.
 Whichever one you choose, hopefully the rewards you reap will be far more motivating than simply losing an inch or two!

 Reduce Your Meat Intake